Charles Wood (composer): Music

-Orchestral

 Of the orchestral works, both the Piano Concerto (1886) and the Patrick Sarsfield Variations (1899) remained unpublished, although the Variations received a performance at the Queen's Hall Beecham Concerts in 1907.
 Walter Starkie said the work "shows his power of creating what may be called the Irish atmosphere in music".
 It has been revived in modern times by the Ulster Orchestra, conducted by Simon Joly.
 However, Wood appears to have lost confidence and abandoned the orchestral medium after 1905.
 Three symphonies and an opera remained uncompleted.